-UCHealth Memorial Hospital Central in Colorado Springs is a Level I trauma center and UCHealth hospitals also are designated trauma centers, including UCHealth University of Colorado Hospital, UCHealth Medical Center of the Rockies in Loveland, UCHealth Poudre Valley Hospital in Fort Collins, UCHealth Longs Peak Hospital in Longmont, UCHealth Memorial Hospital North in Colorado Springs and UCHealth Yampa Valley Medical Center in Steamboat Springs.
+UCHealth Memorial Hospital Central in Colorado Springs and UCHealth University of Colorado Hospital in Aurora are Level I trauma centers.
+UCHealth other hospitals also are designated trauma centers, including UCHealth Medical Center of the Rockies in Loveland, UCHealth Poudre Valley Hospital in Fort Collins, UCHealth Longs Peak Hospital in Longmont, UCHealth Memorial Hospital North in Colorado Springs and UCHealth Yampa Valley Medical Center in Steamboat Springs.

 Have your vision checked

 Having your eyes checked once a year by a doctor will ensure that you are seeing your best.